JUBIT/nihal247.github.io/README.md

-Hi there👋!
-My name is Nihal.
+Hi there! 👋 My name is Nihal.

 This is My Corner of The Internet!